caramdache/growable-uitextview/README.md

 	    @textView.frame = frame
 	  end

-Still, we need to tell the UITableView when the content has changed, but the method is now considerably simpler that in option 1.
-We could get rid of the animations, it is taken care of by UIKit directly.
+Still, the UITableView has to be informed when the content changed.
+We use textViewDidChange for that, as in option 1, but the methos is now considerably simple.

 	class MyUITableViewController
 	  def textViewDidChange(textView)